MaCTG: Multi-Agent Collaborative Thought Graph for Automatic Programming: Background

-In addition to employing interaction strategies to enhance the capabilities of a single agent, some researchers have proposed using multiple agents in combination to form an agent group for automated programming tasks~\cite{wang2024survey}.
-Dong et al.\cite{dong2023self} introduced a framework where different roles are assigned to each agent to collaborate on code development.
-Chatdev\cite{qian2024chatdev} expands on this concept by extending the roles of agents and incorporating interaction strategies between them.
-At the same time, AgentCoder~\cite{huang2023agentcoder} enhances the functionality of testing agents based on the specific demands of automated programming tasks.
-However, despite the role assignments, only one agent is typically active at each stage of the development process.
-This approach places significant demands on the capabilities of individual agents and limits their effectiveness in handling complex programming tasks.
+In addition to leveraging interaction strategies to enhance the capabilities of individual agents, researchers have proposed combining multiple agents into cohesive groups for automatic programming tasks~\cite{wang2024survey}.
+Dong et al.~\cite{dong2023self} introduced a framework that assigns distinct roles to each agent, enabling collaborative code development.
+Building on this concept, Chatdev\cite{qian2024chatdev} extends agent roles and incorporates advanced interaction strategies to improve coordination between agents.
+Similarly, AgentCoder~\cite{huang2023agentcoder} enhances the functionality of testing agents to address the specific requirements of automatic programming tasks.
+MetaGPT~\cite{hong2023metagpt} integrates Standardized Operating Procedures (SOPs) from human software engineering to improve inter-agent communication and prompt precision.
+The recently introduced Manus framework~\cite{manus} advances multi-agent systems by assigning agents to detailed stages, from code generation to execution, to achieve end-to-end problem-solving.
+While this represents a promising direction, Manus was not publicly available for performance evaluation during this study.
+Despite these advancements, most existing multi-agent systems operate in a sequential workflow, where only one agent is active per stage.
+This structure places high demands on individual agents and limits their effectiveness in managing complex programming tasks.